labd/node-graphql-fetcher/README.md

 - Fallback when persisted query fails
 - Client fetcher with React context support when the endpoint is only known at runtime
 - Next data cache support
-- Preview mode support to disable all caches

 ## Notes